Tue: 9:30 – 11 a.m. (virtual)

 - Ph.D., Purdue University, 2016 – Dissertation: Structural and Biochemical Characterization of Deubiquitinating Enzymes, Sst2 and Ssel

-I received a B.S. in Chemistry from University of Louisville in 2011.
-I then attended graduate school at Purdue University and earned my Ph.D. in Chemistry.
-During my graduate study, I structurally and biochemically characterized a yeast ubiquitin protease involved in lysosomal degradation of cell-surface receptors mediated by the macromolecular ESCRT machinery complexes.
-After graduate school, I worked as a molecular biologist in a biotech company focused on discovering and enhancing DNA promoters that regulate gene expression.
-At the same time, I also taught Chemistry as an adjunct faculty in a community college in Oakland, CA. At UNCA, I am excited about teaching and mentoring students and working with Dr. Ryan Steed.
+I am originally from Nepal and came to the United States for my undergraduate studies.
+I graduated from the University of Louisville in 2011 with a B.S. in Chemistry with a Biochemistry concentration.
+I went to graduate school at Purdue University and earned my Ph.D. in Chemistry in 2016.
+During my graduate studies, I structurally and biochemically characterized a yeast ubiquitin protease involved in lysosomal degradation of cell-surface receptors mediated by the macromolecular ESCRT machinery complexes.
+After graduate school, I worked as a molecular biologist in a biotech company focused on discovering and enhancing DNA promoters that regulate gene expression until 2018.
+At the same time, I also taught Chemistry as an adjunct faculty member in a community college in Oakland, CA. I then started as a North Carolina GlaxoSmithKline Teaching and Research Fellow at the University of North Carolina Asheville, where I not only taught general chemistry and biochemistry courses but also trained and conducted research alongside undergraduates investigating the rotary mechanism of a biological macromolecule ATP synthase.
+I joined the Chemistry Department at Berea College in 2020 and am excited to be here to fulfill my teaching interests and lead students in research.
+My research will be focused on exploring key interaction sites of ATP synthase to understand the elegant choreography of ATP synthesis and hydrolysis and inform future drug development.

 Awards and Affiliations

-- Purdue Summer Graduate Award, Purdue University, June 2015
+- Purdue Summer Graduate Award, Purdue University (2015)

-- American Society for Biochemistry and Molecular Biology (ASBMB) Graduate/ Postdoctoral Travel award, ASBMB Conference, March 2015
+- American Society for Biochemistry and Molecular Biology (ASBMB) Graduate/ Postdoctoral Travel Award, ASBMB Conference (2015)

-- Women in Science Program (WISP) Travel Grant, Purdue University, November 2014
+- Women in Science Program (WISP) Travel Grant, Purdue University (2014)

-- Intramural Research Incentive Grant, University of Louisville, December 2010
+- Intramural Research Incentive Grant, University of Louisville (2010)

-- American Society for Biochemistry and Molecular Biology, November 2014 – Present
+- American Society for Biochemistry and Molecular Biology, November 2014 – November 2019

 - Phi Lambda Upsilon, Honorary Chemical Society, August 2012 – December 2016